 Priming of leaf litter decomposition

 The results of our experiments show that leaf litter decomposition is accelerated by contact with the sediments of a small eutrophic pond and suggest that organic matter processing rates are affected by the complexity of the available organic matter sources.
 Although our experiment cannot elucidate the specific mechanism affecting the leaf litter decomposition rate, our findings are consistent with priming.
 Priming is an increase in the mass loss from the refractory organic matter pool as a result of the addition of a labile organic matter source (Guenet et al. 2010; Bianchi 2011).
-In our microsoms, the leaf litter was refractory relative to the sediment organic matter, based on the C:N of the different organic matter pools.
+In our microcosms, the leaf litter was refractory relative to the sediment organic matter, based on the C:N of the different organic matter pools.

-Differences in C:N reflect differences in organic matter source and reactivity (Ostrofsky 1997, Kaushal and Binford 1999, Wetzel 2001).
+Differences in C:N were shown to reflect differences in organic matter source and reactivity (Ostrofsky 1997, Kaushal and Binford 1999, Wetzel 2001).
 Autochthonous organic matter derived from phytoplankton production is less carbon rich due to the fact that algal biomass typically does not contain the complex structural carbohydrates and lignins found in vascular plants (Meyers 1994) and typically has a C:N of less than 12 (Meyers 1994, Wetzel 2001).
-Thus, the C:N of 10 observed for the pond surface sediments in this system (K. Fortino, unpublished data) suggest that they are derived primarily from autochthonous detritus.
-Further support for an autochthonous origin for the pond sediment is that the pond from which the sediments were collected has chlorophyll concentrations in the surface waters that range between 10 and 26 μg L-1 during the summer and can exceed 100 μg L-1 in the early autumn (K. Fortino, unpublished data) indicating that the pond is eutrophic and likely sediments substantial algal detritus to the sediments.
+Thus, the C:N of 10 observed for the pond surface sediments in this system (K. Fortino, unpublished data) suggested that they are derived primarily from autochthonous detritus.
+Further support for an autochthonous origin for the pond sediment is that the pond from which the sediments were collected had chlorophyll concentrations in the surface waters that ranged between 10 and 26 μg L-1 during the summer and can exceed 100 μg L-1 in the early autumn (K. Fortino, unpublished data), indicating that the pond was eutrophic and with substantial algal detritus in the sediments.

-In contrast to the pond sediments, the L. tulipifera leaf litter used in the microcosms had an average C:N of 53 prior to incubation, which is slightly lower than what has been observed for "typical" terrestrial leaf litter C:N (Aerts 1997; McGroddy et al. 2004) but indicates that it would be nutritionally limiting to microbial consumers and require that they immobilize exogenous nutrients to maintain growth (Suberkropp and Chauvet 1995).
+In contrast to the pond sediments, the L. tulipifera leaf litter used in the microcosms had an average C:N of 53 prior to incubation, which is slightly lower than what has been observed for "typical" terrestrial leaf litter C:N (Aerts 1997; McGroddy et al. 2004), but indicated that it would be nutritionally limiting to microbial consumers and require that they immobilize exogenous nutrients to maintain growth (Suberkropp and Chauvet 1995).

 The results of our experiment show that the terrestrial leaf litter that was in contact with the sediments lost more organic material than the leaf litter that was not in contact with the sediments which is consistent with a positive priming effect (Guenet et al. 2010; Bianchi 2011, Bengtsson et al. 2018).
 Although the change in AFDM did not reveal a significant difference in the overall mass lost from the leaves in the different conditions, the leaves in contact with the sediments were less tough and lost more C than the leaves that were not in contact with the sediments.
 Leaf toughness results from the structural carbohydrates found in leaf tissue (Gessner 2005) and the loss of toughness is correlated with the loss of mass via decomposition (Grubbs and Cummins 1994, Medeiros et al. 2009).
 The reduced C content of the leaves in contact with the sediments also provides evidence of increased leaf decomposition in the presence of the sediment organic matter, since carbon is the major structural element in plant tissue (Schlesinger and Bernhardt 2013).
 Taken together, these results indicated that the refractory organic matter of the leaves was mineralized faster when in contact with the labile organic matter in the sediments in a way that is consistent with priming.